0x7ace80/virtualbox_usb_mitm/README.md

   An alternative way to implement this function is utilizing virtual machine.
 We can try to hack the traffic from host OS to the client OS.

-  `[Real USB Device] <---> [HOST OS and VirtualMachine] <---> [Client OS]`
+  `[Real USB Device] <---> [HOST OS and VirtualMachine] <---> [Client OS]` There are some tickets in StackOverflow mentioned this approch but no one give detailed information unfortunately.
   VirtualBox is the only one open source virtual machine with a relatively large user base.
 And it seems like a good candidate for the purpose.

 VirtualBox Compilation Setup